 - South Carolina’s children arrive at school ready to reach their highest potential.

 - South Carolina's youngest children are healthy and safe.

 - South Carolina’s youngest children are actively supported by their families and communities.

 - South Carolina’s Early Childhood System is aligned, coordinated, and family centered.

-ECAC member agencies providing services to young children include: the Department of Health and Human Services, Department of Social Services, Department of Education, Department of Health and Environmental Control, Department of Developmental Disabilities and Special Needs, Children’s Trust of South Carolina, the state’s Head Start Collaboration Office.
+ECAC member agencies providing services to young children include: the Department of Disabilities and Special Needs, Department of Education, Department of Health and Environmental Control, Department of Health and Human Services, Department of Mental Health, Department of Social Services, Children’s Trust of South Carolina, and the state’s Head Start Collaboration Office.
 SC First Steps is responsible for coordinating the activities of the Council.
 For a graphic showing the sources and funding flow of the state's public early childhood service, click here.